-The Company intends to continue its geographic expansion into new markets, including but not limited to the western United States.
+The Company intends to continue its geographic expansion into new markets in the United States.
 Any expansion into new geographies creates potential risks.
 The management team may not be able to properly or efficiently evaluate the farmer or the opportunity due to geographic nuances in the market or farmland.
-While diversification itself is a risk mitigator, our management team may have less experience with the regional or local production models.
+While diversification itself is a risk mitigatory, our management team may have less experience with the regional or local production models.